 You should also be aware that the immediate aftermath of euthanasia can be very upsetting.
 The cat will often start to twitch and lose control of its bladder and bowels.
 It may even open its eyes.
 These are not signs of life or a suggestion that your cat is clinging to consciousness.

 Everything that happens is natural and common when an animal passes away.
 But, unfortunately, this doesn’t make it any less painful for an owner to watch.

 Your cat may take some comfort from your presence.
 You’ll need to think about your pet’s persona and how it has acted recently.
 If it gave the impression of preferring to be alone, this might be better.

 Put yourself in this situation.
 You have thought about what’s best for your cat in making the decision.
 Now it’s time to think about how you will handle the event.
 If you feel that watching your cat die will be too traumatic, nobody will judge you.
 Therefore, you don’t have to attend.

 My Pet Died Because of Me

-This is a common refrain from owners that lose their beloved cat.
+This is a common refrain from an owner that loses their beloved cat.
 But, unfortunately, it’s human nature to blame ourselves when the worst happens to our pets.

 We want to protect our pets from everything, but that ignores the tear-jerking truth.
 Animals do not live as long as humans.
-So, sooner or later, we are going to have to say goodbye to our cats.
+So, sooner or later, we will have to say goodbye to our cats.